Miral Announces Highest Ever Visitation Numbers for Yas Island and Saadiyat Island in 2023

 Further solidifying their positions as leading destinations for excellence and innovation, Yas Island and Saadiyat Island received more than 170 regional and international accolades in 2023.
 Yas Island received 130 awards, while Saadiyat Island received over 40 awards across the travel and tourism sector, recognising their record-breaking attractions, experiences and contributions to the industry.

-Responsible for the destination management of Yas Island and overseeing Saadiyat Island's Destination Management Strategy, Miral's portfolio features world-class experiences and destinations that aim to continue driving significant economic growth to Abu Dhabi and the UAE, boosting tourism revenue while creating employment opportunities.
-This is in line with Abu Dhabi's new Tourism Strategy 2030, launched in April 2024 with the aim of attracting 39.3 million visitors, creating 178,000 new jobs and increasing the tourism sector's contribution to the UAE's GDP to AED 90 billion annually by 2030.
+Miral's portfolio features world-class experiences and destinations that aim to continue driving significant economic growth to Abu Dhabi and the UAE, in line with Abu Dhabi's new Tourism Strategy 2030, launched in April 2024 with the aim of attracting 39.3 million visitors, creating 178,000 new jobs and increasing the tourism sector's contribution to the UAE's GDP to AED 90 billion annually by 2030.

 Contact: